Jailbreakever/Rechentrainer/readme.md

 ﻿#   Rechentrainer
-Developed in order of gibb Bern in Bern, Switzerland.
+Developed in order of school.
-Contact: Adrian Leuenberger
+Contact: Jailbreakever

 ## Product description
 This application is an easy calculating coach where you can practise your